eProsima/Integration-Service-docs/docs/tcptunnel.rst

 Secure Communication
 ^^^^^^^^^^^^^^^^^^^^

-If we need secure communication, we can use *DDS Security* attributes and all *TCP transport* security options in *Fast RTPS profiles*  to be able to establish a secure *TCP tunnel*.
+To establish a secured communication, *IS* can use *DDS Security* attributes and all *TCP transport* security options in *Fast RTPS profiles* to be able to establish a secure *TCP tunnel*.

 .. image:: TCP_SEC_NAT.png
     :align: center
-    :scale: 50 %

 This scenario is equivalent to :ref:`Across NAT`, but includes *Fast RTPS security* attributes to get a secure *TCP Tunnel*.